Financial Aid Requirements

 A student receiving financial aid is expected to remain in all classes throughout each semester.
 Any semester in which a student withdraws will be counted as a semester of attendance and will count toward the number of semesters allowed to participate in financial aid programs.

-Federal regulations specify that return of Title IV funds must be calculated for recipients of Title IV aid who withdraw or cease attendance from all classes during a semester.
-The institution must calculate the amount of Title IV aid the student earned (based on last day of class attendance).
+Federal regulations specify that the return of Title IV funds must be calculated for recipients of Title IV aid who withdraw or cease attendance from all classes during a semester.
+The institution must calculate the amount of Title IV aid the student earned (based on the last day of class attendance).
 Therefore, any unearned portion of Title IV awards must be returned to the proper fund.
 The Return of Title IV Funds Federal Policy can be viewed in the Financial Aid Office.

 Financial Aid Warning/Probation

 If you are denied aid based on your academic progress, that denial takes precedence over any previous award notification you may have received.
 If you do not meet the minimum standards at the end of a semester, you will be placed on financial aid warning for the next semester.
 You may continue to receive financial aid for that warning semester.
-If you are placed on initial financial aid warning, you will have one academic semester to meet the minimum Satisfactory Academic Progress standards.
+If you are placed on an initial financial aid warning, you will have one academic semester to meet the minimum Satisfactory Academic Progress standards.
 If you are not meeting minimum Satisfactory Academic Progress standards by the end of your initial warning semester, you will not be eligible for aid (including grants, student loans, and/or Federal Work-Study) in subsequent semesters, and will be placed on suspension.

 Appeals for Financial Aid Suspension